regen-network/open-science/socMapping/SOC_MappingGuide.md

 cross-validation (R square, Adjusted R square, RMSE, and normalized RMSE) to calculate accuracy of the predictions.
 This is done for each date of the time-series Sentinel-2 imagery.
-Output is a CSV file and that can be view to find the image date and specific variables that produce the best SOC predictions.
+Output is a CSV file and that can be viewed to find the image date and specific variables that produce the best SOC predictions.
+The third step creates a predicted SOC image map of the study area using selected variables from step 2.

 The Jupyter Notebook scripts are written in Python and rely heavily on the geemap library maintained by Qiusheng Wu.
 The scripts were developed